The African lion is the largest and most imposing African carnivore and the most sought-after animal on Africa safari.

-The largest and most imposing African carnivore, and the most sought after animal on Africa safari, the lion, is the most sociable of the large cats, living in loosely structured prides of typically five to 15 animals.
-Lions have special cultural significance in most countries on the continent.
+Lions have special cultural significance in most countries on the African continent as symbols of courage and strength.
 In Uganda, they enjoy a reputation as ‘king of the beasts’ and are popular symbols of royalty, strength and bravery.

-In Uganda lions are mainly found in the three largest savanna parks: Murchison Falls National Park (MFNP), Kidepo Valley National Park (KVNP) and Queen Elizabeth National Park (QENP).
-In QENP, the Ishasha lions are known for their unique behavior of climbing trees and have been branded the “Ishasha tree-climbing lions” by tourists.
+In Uganda, lions are mainly found in the three largest savanna parks: Murchison Falls National Park (MFNP), Kidepo Valley National Park (KVNP) and Queen Elizabeth National Park (QENP).
+The Ishasha lions in Queen Elizabeth are famously known for their unique behaviour of climbing trees and have been branded the “Ishasha tree-climbing lions” by tourists.

-Lions, after mountain gorillas, are what every tourists visiting Uganda wants to see.
-A WCS assessment in 2006 showed that each individual lion in Queen Elizabeth National Park generated about $13,500 USD per year for the national economy in terms of the revenue it brought into the country.
-An influencing factor was that tourists are willing to stay longer just to see lions.
+Lions, after mountain gorillas, are what every tourist visiting Uganda wants to see.
+A WCS assessment in 2006 showed that each lion in Queen Elizabeth National Park generated about USD 13,500 per year for the national economy in terms of the revenue for the Uganda government.
+An influencing factor was that tourists were willing to stay longer just to see lions.

-Ecologically, lions play an important role in maintaining ecosystem health and balance by predating on herbivores, often targeting sick individuals and thereby keeping disease down,and disposing of carcasses.
-This makes lions important to Uganda’s economy and ecology.
+Ecologically, lions play an essential role in maintaining the ecosystem health and balance by predating on herbivores, often targeting sick individuals and thereby keeping disease down and disposing of carcasses.